ArthegaAsdweri/WoW-5e-RPG/README.md

-# wc5e-gmbinder
+# World of Warcraft 5e RPG
-Markup for the wc5e-document
+Markup for the WoW 5e RPG Document